 Among the most studied therapy animals, horses have been involved in medical treatment plans in Europe since the 1860s.
 Activities such as grooming a horse and riding one around a fence have been shown to reduce the symptoms of post-traumatic stress disorder in children and adolescents.

-Have pets to be happier, like owning a Fish
+Having pets makes you happier, like owning a Fish

 Animals can focus people’s attention.
 For example, when people in an Alzheimer’s facility dined in front of aquariums with brightly coloured fish, they ate more, received better nutrition and were less prone to pacing.
 They were also more alert and less sluggish.